See your previous donations

 Awards Night

 The KAPA Annual Prestigious Awards Night recognizes outstanding individuals, schools, and organizations across the Kono District for contributions in philanthropy, humanitarianism, education, and community leadership.
 Posthumous awards are also presented to honor lasting legacies.
 Nominees are identified and evaluated by KAPA's Selection Committee.
 Community members, families, and dignitaries are encouraged to attend and celebrate the honorees.
-[PLACEHOLDER: brief description of nomination process — can the public nominate someone, or is it committee-only?]
+For question for further information reach out to our chairman: Amadu S Bah: +232 31 020392 or event coordinator: Alhaji Mohamed Jabbie: +232 76 634332

 • Eligibility: Open to individuals, schools, and organizations who have made notable contributions to the Kono District across categories including philanthropy, humanitarianism, and education